OpenAstronomy/openastronomy.github.io/gsoc/index.md

 [Background on GSoC: start here!](./background.html)

-## GSoC/Open Astronomy 2021
+## GSoC/Open Astronomy 2022

 OpenAstronomy is an umbrella organisation which collects project ideas from any of its members.
-OpenAstronomy was a GSOC mentoring organisation since 2016 and it's applying to participate in 2021.
+OpenAstronomy has been a GSOC mentoring organisation since 2016 and it's applying to participate in 2022.

 Student applications to OpenAstronomy projects follows the same rules as the [Python Software Foundation] and the [GSoC Student Guide],